nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

         Click the green checkbox button to select the color, or the "Back" button to dismiss the pop-up without picking a new color.
-        You may also set this tool's color to that of other color choices: o Whichever built-in color is selected, if any o The Color Picker's current color
+        You may also set this tool's color to that of other color choices:
+          # Whichever built-in color is selected, if any
+          # The Color Picker's current color
-          o The Color Mixer's current color
+          # The Color Mixer's current color
-      + Color Mixer
+      o Color Mixer
         The "color mixer" (which has silhouette of a paint palette) allows you to create colors by blending primary additive colors — red, yellow, and blue — along with white (to "tint"), grey (to "tone"), and black (to